billsix/cprogrammingbook/doc/05-Arrays.rst

 C where you can declare something at the point of its use.

-Be warned: in Old C, strings were stored just like any other character array, and were modifiable.
-Now, the Standard states that although they are are arrays of char, (not const char), attempting to modify them results in undefined behavior.
+Be warned: in pre-C89, strings were stored just like any other character array, and were modifiable.
+Now, the C89 Standard states that although they are are arrays of char, (not const char), attempting to modify them results in undefined behavior.